 Many scrapstores also have shops open to the public selling high quality art and craft materials from glue to paintbrushes to complement the scrap.

-In Devon, there are six scrapstores.
+In Devon, there are five scrapstores.
 Please refer to the individual scrapstores’ website for further details of their opening times and membership options.
 Many scrapstores run workshops and special events so get in touch with your local one to find out more.